clstmbrly/piv-guides/_networkconfig/2b_domaincontrollers-2.md

      7. Validity Period: **_6 years_**
      8. Certificate Database: **_&lt;your preference&gt;_**

-## Configure Certificate template for Domain Controller
+## Configure Certificate Template for Domain Controller

   1. Log into the CA server as a member of the **Enterprise Administrators** group.
   2. Open the certificate template's **MMC snap-in** (i.e., **certtmpl.msc**).